 World War II

-By looking at the military time chart that is provided in the next section, you will see that the day ended at 23:59 and a new day started after midnight at 00:00, which sometimes also written as 24:00.
-Both 00:00 and 24:00 are acceptable.
-For instance, while the 12-hour clock format will write 2 P.M to 12 P.M midnight, the 24-hour clock format will write it as 14:00 to 24:00.
+Examining the military time chart that is given in the next part, you will see that the day ended at 23:59 and that a new day began after midnight at 00:00, which is often referred to as 24:00.

 Military Time Zones